Written by Isabelle Crépeau MLIS, Scientific Information Officer

 Clinical Trials at St. Mary’s Hospital Centre: More than 25 years of advancing cancer treatments for patients

-For World Cancer Day, we met with Dr. Adrian Langleben, Head of the Oncology Department at St. Mary’s Hospital Center to learn more about the history and future of cancer trials at our hospital.
+For World Cancer Day, we met with Dr. Adrian Langleben, Head of the Oncology Department at St. Mary’s Hospital Centre to learn more about the history and future of cancer trials at our hospital.

 When did the clinical trials program start?

 Clinical trials are studies in which people help doctors find ways to develop new treatments and medications for diseases and conditions.
-25 years ago, St. Mary’s Hospital Center (SMHC) joined McGill University in a cancer clinical trials program.
+25 years ago, St. Mary’s Hospital Centre (SMHC) joined McGill University in a cancer clinical trials program.
 When the CIUSSS structure developed in 2015, the dynamic changed and SMHC had to rebuild the program within the new structure.
 There is now a team of seven physicians leading protocols in the area of lung, pancreatic, colon, breast and bladder cancers.